wp-plugins/robo-gallery/readme.txt

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings

-= Do you have some limits for images types in gallery? =

-You can use any standard file type in our gallery: png, jpg, jpeg, gif

 = Do you have some limit for images size in gallery? =